develectro/passwordforce/README.md

 # passwordforce
-Application to help you understand the strength of your password
+🌠 Application to help you understand the strength of your password 🌠 You can try it at: https://passwordforce.netlify.app/